-In case you are translating an existing project and your models have already been synced to the database you will need to alter the tables in your database and add these additional translation fields.
 Note that all added fields are declared blank=True and null=True no matter if the original field is required or not.
 In other words - all translations are optional.
-To populate the default translation fields added by the modeltranslation application you can use the update_translation_fields command below.
-See The update_translation_fields Command for more infos on this.
+To populate the default translation fields added by the modeltranslation application with values from existing database fields, you can use the update_translation_fields command below.
+See The update_translation_fields Command for more info on this.